Without You (David Guetta song): Music video

 The music video was filmed towards the end of July 2011 on a beach in Portugal.
-The full music video was released on October 14, 2011.
+The full music video was released on October 14, 2011, coinciding with Usher's 33rd birthday.
 The video shows views of different parties in Thailand, the United States, Brazil and South Africa, among other places.
 Continental drift starts to take place as a result and all the parties on the different continents amalgamate to form one big party.
 It also has scenes with Usher in front of a Rio de Janeiro beach background.
-The final shot shows Earth and all the continents merged into one supercontinent.
+The final shot shows Earth and all the continents merged into Pangaea.

+The song was featured in the first trailer to the 2016 movie Sing.